LibraryBeales/marinemarine/index.md

 We can try to add a smoothing function that takes a rolling average of a month instead of showing the total for each issue of the Marine Record separately.
 Now it is a bit easier to see the trends, but the missing data is a bit harder to identify.
 I wonder why the mentions of iron dropped off in 1892.
 Did shipping become more diversified as other commodities rose in importance?
 Or was the shipment of iron less noteworthy simply because little was changing?
 Did the Marine Record begin covering mostly iron shipping and diversify its attention?
 ![coal, iron, oil, steel](https://github.com/LibraryBeales/marinemarine/blob/main/graphics/wordcountsexp4.png?raw=true)

-Divergence of the terms corn, wheat and grain at the end of the 19th century could be representative of a grwoth in grain shipping, or it could be due to a change in nomenclature at that time that groups corn, wheat and others together under one term.
+Divergence of the terms corn, wheat and grain at the end of the 19th century could be representative of a growth in grain shipping, or it could be due to a change in nomenclature at that time that groups corn, wheat and others together under one term.
 It may represent just a change in the journal's vocabulary, and not an economic event.
 These are the fun kinds of questions that can be quickly found during exploratory analysis of a text corpus.
 ![grain, corn, wheat graph](https://github.com/LibraryBeales/marinemarine/blob/main/graphics/wordcountsexp3.png?raw=true)

 TO DO: